What are ball joints?

 Ball joints for some older applications have a built-in wear indicator which makes identifying a worn ball joint easy.
 Wear indicators aren't common on newer applications because the ball joints are loaded in a different direction which makes them incompatible with wear indicators.
 If your vehicle’s ball joint doesn't have a wear indicator, you'll have to use a different technique to inspect the ball joint for looseness.

 Wear indicators include a movable grease fitting.
 When a collar of the grease fitting is flush with or below the bottom of the ball joint housing, the ball joint is worn and should be replaced.

 Other types have a wear indicator pin protruding through a hole in the bottom of the ball joint.
 As long as the pin is visible, the ball joint is OK.
 When it becomes flush with the housing or is not visible, then the ball joint should be replaced.

-A worn ball joint is not a problem that should be put off—a catastrophic failure of any ball joint will result in your front suspension coming apart and causing loss of control of your vehicle.
-Should you suspect worn ball joints, you should have your vehicle checked by your trusted mechanic who has experience in diagnosing and fixing suspension issues.
+A worn ball joint is not a problem that should be ignored.
+If the wear becomes severe, the stud may separate from the housing resulting in immediate loss of control of your vehicle.
+Should you suspect worn ball joints, you should have your vehicle checked by a professional technician who has experience with diagnosing suspension problems.

 Other Parts For Your Vehicle

 MOOG® offers a wide variety of auto parts for all your vehicle needs.